galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 > ![expression_set](../../images/bulk-music/expressionset.png "Image from Stefano Monti")
 >
 >
-> Expression Set objects are a datatype class to contain and describe high-throughput expression level assays.
-They are a container for high-throughput assays and experimental metadata.
-ExpressionSet class is derived from eSet, and requires a matrix named exprs as assayData member.
+> *Expression Set* objects are a datatype class to contain and describe high-throughput expression level assays.
+They are a container for high-throughput assays and experimental metadata. *ExpressionSet* class is derived from *eSet*, and requires a matrix named *exprs*.
 >
-> The ExpressionSet class is designed to combine several different sources of information into a single convenient structure.
-An ExpressionSet can be manipulated (e.g., subsetted, copied) conveniently, and is the input or output from many Bioconductor functions.
+> The *ExpressionSet* class is designed to combine several different sources of information into a single convenient structure.
+An *ExpressionSet* can be manipulated (e.g., subsetted, copied) conveniently, and is the input or output from many Bioconductor functions.
 >
-> The data in an ExpressionSet is complicated, consisting of expression data from microarray experiments (assayData; assayData is used to hint at the methods used to access different data components, as we will see below), ‘meta-data’ describing samples in the experiment (phenoData), annotations and meta-data about the features on the chip or technology used for the experiment (featureData, annotation), information related to the protocol used for processing each sample (and usually extracted from manufacturer files, protocolData), and a flexible structure to describe the experiment (experimentData).
-The ExpressionSet class coordinates all of this data, so that you do not usually have to worry about the details.
+> The data in an *ExpressionSet* is complicated, consisting of:
+> - expression data from microarray experiments (*exprs* assayData; assayData is used to hint at the methods used to access different data components, as we will see below);
+> - ‘meta-data’ describing samples in the experiment (phenoData, *PData*) which includes information related to the protocol used for processing each sample (and usually extracted from manufacturer files, protocolData);
+> - annotations and (meta)data about the features on the chip or technology used for the experiment (featureData, annotation, *fData*);
+> - and a flexible structure to describe the experiment (experimentData).
+>
+> The ExpressionSet class coordinates all of this data, so that you do not usually have to worry about the details.
 >
 > For more information please [read the specification](http://www.bioconductor.org/packages/release/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf) as well as the [image source](https://montilab.github.io/BS831/articles/docs/ExpressionSet.html).
 >